 Finishing touches are what makes the garden special.
 Think about how each item is going to look, for example your patio.
 Think about the paving stones you love and consider if they would look better with an edging stone or on their own.
 Are you adding a sculpture, do the materials match?
 If you have golden brown paving stones, a matching material such as a rusted, brown metal will work well… but opting for a blue slate monolith would introduce a whole new range of colours and textures, clashing with the rest of the garden.
 Take your time thinking about each choice you make.

-So there you have ten of the garden design ideas I use when I’m working with clients and customers.
+So there you have ten of the garden design ideas I use when I’m working on garden plans and designs with clients and customers.
 Take your time to make the right decisions, and have fun with it!